rynonl/apimok/README.md

     <script src="http://localhost:3001/apimok-lib"></script>

 This will automatically pull the client library version corresponding to the overall version of apimok.
-Note that the apimok server runs on port 3001 by default.
-This will be configurable in a later release.
+Note that the apimok server runs on port 3001 by default(configurable from command line using the -p flag).

 *Create a new mok*

-    mok({
+    var mokServer = new ApiMok(port[optional]);

+    mokServer.mok({
         url: 'api/test',
         verb: 'GET',
         returnValue: {